Financial planning is not terribly difficult, but it requires time and effort. It also needs some amount of expertise and knowledge.

 People feel it is an added expense that can be avoided.
 Some feel that planners who charge fixed fees get paid regardless of performance.
 So there is not much incentive for them to work hard and smart.
 Others feel that planners who get paid for transactions might increase the number of transactions unnecessarily.

 But it has to be understood that they use their knowledge and financial management skills to plan your finances.
 If you are unhappy with their guidance, you can always stop availing of their services.
 Are you cost-conscious and also willing to spend time on managing your finances?
-You can do it yourself after a couple of years of handholding. (bw even after almost 2 decades in this investment world – I have a Financial Planner)
+You can do it yourself after a couple of years of handholding. (but even after almost 2 decades in this investment world – I have a Financial Planner)

 2) I can plan my finances by myself